Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Library Methods.md

 function onCreate()
-     local textPattern1 = '%d+'         -- will get the longest chain of digit characters local textPattern2 = '^Matches'    -- will get 'Matches' pattern at the start loca\ textPattern3 = 'doin%?%'     -- will get 'doin?' pattern at the end local textPattern4 = 'exam[ples]+' -- will get each set inside of 'ples' in each characters
+     local textPattern1 = '%d+'         -- will get the longest chain of digit characters local textPattern2 = '^Matches'    -- will get 'Matches' pattern at the start local textPattern3 = 'doin?'     -- will get 'doin?' pattern at the end local textPattern4 = 'exam[ples]+' -- will get each set inside of 'ples' in each characters

      debugPrint(('Score: 18242'):match(textPattern1))          -- will print '18242'